shakesco/shakesco-docs/content/docs/autopayments/api.md

 This is a POST request
 {{< /callout >}}

-First request a delegate address.
-Enter your business smart wallet address, either one between Ethereum and Polygon, plus api key:
+First, request a delegate address by entering your business smart wallet address (it's the same for both Ethereum and Polygon) along with your API key:

 Send a request to this url `https://autopay.shakesco.com/delegate_address`.
 Here is an Example: